 - Doesn’t have household rubbish in it

 - Has no animals hiding inside or nearby

 - Local laws to ensure you're allowed to have bonfires

 - The fire is thoroughly extinguished before leaving.
 Cover the fire with soil or water

 - Use petrol or paraffin to light the fire

 - Light bonfires near main roads

 - Have a bonfire during dry spells of weather.
-Smoke can cause breathing difficulties and make driving conditions for motorists difficult.
+Dust and smoke can cause breathing difficulties and make driving conditions for motorists difficult

 Rather than burning garden waste, why not try composting.
 It’s better for the environment and your garden!